Candidates are expected to have a thorough knowledge of the following subject areas:

 That’s why spelling and grammar forms a core part of the police test.
 This is one of the trickiest parts of the exam.
 After all, how do you know if you are fully prepared?
 In fact, how do you prepare?
 This causes a lot of confusion among candidates who end up ill-prepared for this part of the police written test.

 Registered members to Police Test Study Guide have access to our spelling and grammar database, including over 400 flashcards on the must-know grammar and spelling you need to know.
-We have put together the most comprehensive range of resources that maximize your preparation for this part of the police ex
+We have put together the most comprehensive range of resources that maximize your preparation for this part of the police exam.

 Police vocabulary is not just important for the police written test.
 It’s also important for the oral board exam where you will be expected to deliver well-phrased sentences in response to specific police case study questions.

 Like any new skill, this takes time.
 It also links back to our discussion of spelling, grammar, and police vocabulary.
 Incident report writing is about weaving all three of these together; identifying and reporting the facts as you know them to be.
 If you haven’t yet practiced incident report writing, now is the time to act.
 You do not want to enter the police test without having practiced incident report writing.
 We have come across many cases where candidates over-prepare for the math or reading comprehension elements of the exam, only to ignore incident report writing and end up with a much lower mark than they should have received.

 Incident report writing is an important part of your career.
 Prepare now, and it will yield benefits not just for the exam, but also for your future career prospects too.

 the most comprehensive and current range of police test materials that cover all aspects of the police written test: